mspiegel/mspiegel.github.com/canon.md

 * "Is computer science science?" by Peter J. Denning.
 From the 'Profession of IT' column of the _Communications of the ACM_, volume 48, number 4, April 2005.
 * "The rise and fall of High Performance Fortran: an historical object lesson."
 Ken Kennedy, Charles Koelbel, and Hans Zima. _Proceedings of the third ACM SIGPLAN conference on History of programming languages_.
 2007.
 * "Dynamo: Amazon’s Highly Available Key-value Store."
 Giuseppe DeCandia, Deniz Hastorun, Madan Jampani, Gunavardhan Kakulapati, Avinash Lakshman, Alex Pilchin, Swaminathan Sivasubramanian, Peter Vosshall and Werner Vogels. _21st ACM Symposium on Operating Systems Principles_.
 October 2007.
+* "MapReduce: Simplified data processing on large clusters."
+Jeffrey Dean and Sanjay Ghemawat, _Communications of the ACM_, volume 51, number 1.
+January 2008.
 * "Bigtable: A distributed storage system for structured data."
 Fay Chang, Jeffrey Dean, Sanjay Ghemawat, Wilson C. Hsieh, Deborah A. Wallach, Mike Burrows, Tushar Chandra, Andrew Fikes, and Robert E. Gruber. _ACM Transactions on Computer Systems_, volume 26, issue 2, June 2008.
 * "Parallel programming must be deterministic by default."
 Robert L. Bocchino, Jr., Vikram S. Adve, Sarita V. Adve, and Marc Snir. _Proceedings of the First USENIX conference on Hot topics in parallelism_.
 March 2009.
 * "The multikernel: a new OS architecture for scalable multicore systems."
 Andrew Baumann, Paul Barham, Pierre-Evariste Dagand, Tim Harris, Rebecca Isaacs, Simon Peter, Timothy Roscoe, Adrian Schüpbach, and Akhilesh Singhania. _Proceedings of the ACM SIGOPS 22Nd Symposium on Operating Systems Principles_.
 October 2009.